 Your portfolio needs to present work showing that you know the concepts of D&I and aren’t just using terms you have memorized and recited.
 It involves an understanding of the past and ideals for the future.
 This is why you need to present yourself as someone with an understanding and experience of the theory.
 You need to be someone who understands the why’s and how’s and the context surrounding these concepts.

-The world is now completely automated, and it moves at the speed of clicks and swipes, so you need to be someone who understands technology and can use it to help your team address diversity, equity, and inclusion topics.
+The world is now completely automated, and it moves at the speed of clicks and swipes, so you need to understand the technology and be able to use it to help your company culture and team address diversity, equity, and inclusion topics.

-Diversity and inclusion will mean something different to CEOs, shareholders, directors, managers, and team members.
-You need to be able to convey information through your work, where you worked through many different forms and created connections and partnerships through all levels of an organization.
+Diversity and inclusion will mean different things to CEOs, shareholders, directors, managers, and team members.
+You need to be able to convey information through your work, where you worked through many organizations in different forms and created connections and partnerships at all levels of an organization.

-The topics within D&I can be sensitive, touchy, and require much reflection and honesty, and everyone will react differently to these discussions.
-You need to be a consultant who understands this, accepts this, and can handle it with a calm and reassuring demeanor, and your past experiences need to reflect this.
+The topics within D&I can be sensitive and touchy and require much reflection and honesty, and everyone will react differently to these discussions.
+You need to be a consultant who understands, accepts, and can handle it calmly; your past experiences must reflect this.

 How to Become a D&I Consultant With No Experience

-If you are interested in choosing a career path as a diversity and inclusion consultant, there are numerous ways to get started.
-For example, you can take courses online or webinars on matters corresponding to diversity and inclusion; read articles and books on the subject matter, and attend workshops and conferences focusing on these areas.
+If you want to choose a career path as a diversity and inclusion consultant, there are numerous ways to get started.
+For example, you can take courses online or webinars on diversity and inclusion; read articles and books on the subject matter, and attend workshops and conferences focusing on these areas.
 You can also volunteer at local institutions that benefit underrepresented communities.

 What Does It Take to Become a Great Diversity and Inclusion Consultant?

 Getting a D&I Consultant job is one thing, but how do you become a great Diversity and Inclusion Consultant?
-To start, you must look past core competencies to develop interpersonal skills, which can affect individual project success and your long-term career prospects.
+First, you must look past core competencies to develop interpersonal skills, which can affect individual project success and long-term career prospects.

 Diversity and inclusion consultants need these skills to be successful in their job duties: